Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: The space-time levelset geometry description

 The same holds for the time derivatives of the gradients of $\phih$ and $\philin$.
 These results imply together with \cref{diff_phi_phihn} the following result. \begin{corollary} It holds for $\bar \phi \in \{\phih, \phidt\}$, $m_s=0,1$ and $m_t=0,\dots, q_t+1$,

 \end{corollary}

 The function $\philin$ induces the linear (in space) domains

 We are now in a similar setting as for the merely spatial unfitted isoparametric FEM approach.
-We have a reference configuration with $\Qlinn{n}$ of lower order accuracy (in space) described by $\philin$ and a higher order accurate description with $\phih$ which is however not directly suitable for numerical integration.
+We have a reference configuration with $\Qlin$ of lower order accuracy (in space) described by $\philin$ and a higher-order accurate description with $\phih$ which is however not directly suitable for numerical integration.